syncfusion-content/xamarin.android-docs/xamarin-android/installation/mac-installer/how-to-install.md

    N> The Unlock key is not required to install the Mac installer.
 The Syncfusion Mac installer can be used for development purposes without registering the Unlock key.

-5. Now you can open the folder to explore the Syncfusion Essential Studio Mac installer.
+5. Now you can open the folder to explore the Syncfusion Essential Studio® Mac installer.

    ![Destination](Images/destination.JPG)